Leap Day Week Scavenger Hunt!

 Teen Scene: Movie Edition

 Join us for an after-school movie with your friends!
-Movies will be voted on each month at the regular Teen Scene meeting and will be rated G or PG.
+Movies will be voted on each month by the Teen Advisory Board and will be rated G or PG.
 The chosen movie will be shown on the big screen in the new program room.

 Snacks will be provided!